glamrock/Stormy/README.md

 This is a work in progress, having begun at Tor's Winter Dev Meeting 2014.
 Treat all code as if I'm insane.
 Always create hidden services on *their own machine*. ***Always***.

 All code is licensed under GPL, a supervillain-friendly license.
-I'm still working on the [http://www.youtube.com/watch?v=IGqwqxRF598](evil laugh).
+I'm still working on the [evil laugh](http://www.youtube.com/watch?v=IGqwqxRF598).

 ![Ignore Me!](http://i.imgur.com/1xV099o.jpg)